Sean Michaels (actor)

-Sean Michaels (born February 20, 1958) is an American pornographic actor, model, director and trade union leader.
+Sean Michaels (born February 20, 1958) is an American pornographic actor, model, director and former trade union leader.
 In 2002, AVN ranked him 14th on their list of The Top 50 Porn Stars of All Time.
-Michaels has also been inducted into the AVN, NightMoves, and XRCO Halls of Fame.
+Michaels has won several prominent adult industry awards, including the NightMoves Award for Best Actor.
+He has also been inducted into the AVN, NightMoves, Urban X, and XRCO Halls of Fame.

 Early life

-Michaels was born Andre Allen and raised in Brooklyn, New York.
+Michaels was born and raised in Brooklyn, New York.
 He attended Boys and Girls High School, the oldest public high school in Brooklyn.
 After moving to the West Coast, he worked as a nurse for an urgent care facility in Woodland Hills, Los Angeles.
-He also did runway and print modeling prior to entering the industry.
+He also did runway and print modeling prior to entering the porn industry.

 Career

-Michaels started out in the adult industry as a nude model.
-Dissatisfied with the portrayal of black men in porn, he began performing in adult films in 1989.
-He chose his porn name by combining the names from two celebrities he admired: his last name refers to Michael Jordan and "Sean" is a reference to Sean Connery (whom Michaels described in an interview as "a man's man, on and off camera").
-Michaels gained recognition after appearing in John Leslie's 1990 film Oh What A Night.
-In 1996, he started Sean Michaels Productions, which was changed to Sean Michaels International the following year when Anabolic Video began handling its distribution.
+Michaels started out working in the adult entertainment industry as a model for skin magazines.
+Dissatisfied with the portrayal of black men in pornography, which he saw as "very demeaning and stereotypical", Michaels began performing in adult films in 1989.
+Michaels chose his stage name by combining the first names of two male celebrities he admired: Sean Connery, whom he described as a "man's man, on and off camera", and Michael Jordan.

-In 2003, Michaels was issued a cease and desist order by World Wrestling Entertainment (WWE) on the use of his name due to the similarity it had to WWE wrestler Shawn Michaels.
-Michaels name was already registered as a trademark, while Shawn Michaels had not registered his moniker.
+Michaels gained recognition in the industry after appearing in his mentor John Leslie's 1990 film Oh What A Night.
+Micheals received the XBIZ Award for Woodsman of the Year in 1994.
+The following year, he was inducted into the AVN Hall of Fame.
+In 1996, he started his own film studio, Sean Michaels Productions, which was later changed to Sean Michaels International the following year when Anabolic Video began handling its distribution.

 Along with Lisa Ann and Nikki Benz, Michaels hosted the XRCO Awards in April 2010.
 In 2018, he performed in his first bisexual scene for Kick Ass Pictures.
 In regards to the scene, Michaels commented, "I feel strongly about doing the things you want to do in life.
 Cuckold fans have been asking me for years to do bi scenes, and I'm happy to be making this move.
 I believe it's important for people to grow sexually in any way they choose."

+Legal dispute

+In 2003, World Wrestling Entertainment (WWE) issued Michaels a cease and desist letter, asking him to stop using his name due to the similarity it had to wrestler Shawn Michaels.
+Sean Michaels' name was already registered as a trademark, while Shawn Michaels had not registered his moniker.
+Michaels later announced he planned to countersue the WWE.
+As of April 1, 2011, the trademark of "Sean Michaels" is no longer active.